Sleep Apnea Treatment in Manhattan

 Moderate to severe cases

 CPAP (Continuous positive airway pressure).
 Utilizes a machine that supplies air pressure through a mask that is placed over your nose while you sleep.
-This opens up upper airway passages to eliminate snoring and the accompanying stopping and starting of breathing that interrupts sleep.
+This opens up upper airway passages to eliminate snoring and the accompanying stopping and starting of breathing that interrupt sleep.

 BiPAP.
 This is similar to CPAP but differs in that it uses a continuous positive airway pressure device to automatically adjust the inhaling and exhaling pressure while you are sleeping.
 Like CPAP, wearing a mask for sleeping is required.